-Daniel Kinch is a playwright, actor, and historian of activist movements.
-His play A CLOWN, A HAMMER, A BOMB, AND GOD premiered at the first New York International Fringe Festival in 1997 and has been performed over 100 times in the United States and Europe.
-Mr. Kinch’s other plays include PETRA KELLY SPEAKS TO POWER (a biography of the founder of the German Green Party which received a one-year development residency for Artists In Search Of…, a NY-based theatre development company), GOODNIGHT LBJ (a collaboration with a Vietnam Veteran about his wartime experiences treating heroin addicts in-country at Cam Ranh Bay), and THE STORY OF FALLING DON (an auto-biographical play about Mr Kinch’s surviving 9/11 produced in 2002 at Theater for the New City).
-Mr. Kinch’s play HOW TO STOP THE EMPIRE WHILE KEEPING YOUR DAY JOB has been unofficially adopted by the Occupy Wall Street movement.
-HOW TO STOP THE EMPIRE WHILE KEEPING YOUR DAY JOB has been performed several dozen times since its debut at the Occupy The Empty Space Event in March of 2012, and a video of that performance has received over 12,000 views on YouTube.
-It was featured at the fifth anniversary of the occupation of Zuccotti Park/Liberty Square in September of 2016, and it has toured to Washington, DC as part of the Take Back Democracy March and Rally.
+Daniel Kinch is a playwright, actor, teacher, and historian of activist movements.
+His play A CLOWN, A HAMMER, A BOMB, AND GOD premiered at the first New York International Fringe Festival in 1997 and was performed over 200 times in the United States and Europe.
+A CLOWN, A HAMMER, A BOMB, AND GOD is based on the true story of activist Priest Father Carl Kabat, who disabled a Minuteman Missile on Good Friday 1994.
+Mr. Kinch’s other plays include PETRA KELLY SPEAKS TO POWER (a biography of the founder of the German Green Party which received a one-year development residency for Artists In Search Of…, a NY-based theatre development company), GOODNIGHT LBJ (a collaboration with a Vietnam Veteran about his wartime experiences treating heroin addicts in-country at Cam Ranh Bay and his subsequent court-martial for anti-war protests), and THE STORY OF FALLING DON (an auto-biographical play about Mr Kinch’s surviving 9/11 produced in 2002 at Theater for the New City).
+Mr. Kinch’s 2012 play about Occupy Wall Street, HOW TO STOP THE EMPIRE WHILE KEEPING YOUR DAY JOB is the story of Jerry, a middle-aged troublemaker/activist.
+No longer able to keep in a more ‘active’ mode in the Movement, he has cobbled together a list of the things that work when bringing truth to power.
+HOW TO STOP THE EMPIRE WHILE KEEPING YOUR DAY JOB has been performed over two dozen times since its current debut at the Occupy The Empty Space event in March of 2012, and a video of that performance has received over 13,000 views on YouTube.
+It has been updated for the Age of Trump.

 EMPTY SPACE: this is where you can add your own name if you wish to join us.
 Do yiou want to do work about people who are troublemakers?
 Do you wish to support our work?
 Drop me a note at the e-mail address below.